browserengineering/book/book/visual-effects.md

 Let's see how opacity and compositing actually work.

-First, opacity: ;et's assume that pixels are represented in `skia.kRGBA_8888_ColorType`[^example-rgb].
-To apply the opacity, you just multiply each pixel's alpha channel by the opacity value.
-In Python this would be:
+First, opacity: let's assume that pixels are represented in a `skia.Color4f`, which has fields `fA` (floating-point alpha), and the three color channels:
+`fR`, `fG`, and `fB`.
+Alpha indicates the amount of transparency---an alpha of 1 means fully opaque, and 0 means fully transparent, just like for `opacity`.[^alpha-vs-opacity]

+[^alpha-vs-opacity]: The difference between opacity and alpha is a big confusing.
+To remember the difference, think of opacity as a *visual effect* applied to content, but alpha as a part of a pixel.
+In fact, whether there is an alpha channel to a color at all is often an implementation choice.
+An alternative is to multiply the other color channels by the alpha value, which is called a *premultiplied* representation of the color.

 ``` {.python expected=False}
 # Returns |color| with opacity applied. |color| is a skia.Color4f.